 Statutory Parental Bereavement Leave

 Before the introduction of 2020 regulations, employers were not obliged to offer their bereaved employees leave and were only entitled to unpaid leave for emergency reasons.
-With parental bereavement now in place, employees can take up to two weeks leave with the minimum period being one week.
-With parents who are unfortunate enough to lose more than one child, respective leave is given per child regardless of whether they may have passed at the same time, thus two weeks leave in respect of each child.
+With parental bereavement now in place, employees can take up to 2 weeks leave with the minimum period being one week.

 An employee must give notice for Parental Bereavement Leave which are minimal if employees request to take it within eight weeks of their child’s death.
 An employee has 56 weeks to take the bereavement leave which starts from the date of the child’s death and when providing notice, employees must inform employers of: